US prosecutors ask for 25 more years in prison for R. Kelly

 Kelly’s sentencing in Chicago is set for Thursday next week.

-Kelly’s lawyer, Jennifer Bonjean, wrote in a filing last week that even with his existing 30-year New York sentence, she “Kelly would have to defy all statistical odds to make it out of prison alive.”
+Kelly’s lawyer, Jennifer Bonjean, wrote in a filing last week that even with his existing 30-year New York sentence, “Kelly would have to defy all statistical odds to make it out of prison alive.”
 She cited data that the average life expectancy of inmates is 64.

-She recommended a sentence of around 10 years, at the low end of the sentencing guidelines range, and said it be served simultaneously with the New York sentence.
+She recommended a sentence of around 10 years, at the low end of the sentencing guidelines range, which she said could be served simultaneously with the New York sentence.

 In arguing for the lesser sentence, Bonjean alleged Kelly, who is Black, was singled out for behavior that she said white rock stars have gotten away with for decades.